deepakprasad181/30_Ctrl-Alt-Elite/README.md

-# RAG Question Answer System
+# RAG Study companion System

 This is a **RAG (Retriever-augmented Generation)** system built using Streamlit, Ollama's API for embeddings, and a vector store (Chroma) for document retrieval.
 The system allows users to upload PDF documents, store them in a vector store, and ask questions related to the content of these documents.
 The system retrieves relevant information from the documents and generates answers using a language model.